sourcegraph/handbook/content/departments/engineering/teams/devinfra/processes.md

 # Developer Infrastructure processes

+## Asking for help

+A classic productivity killer is to get stuck on something and keep banging at the wall over and over.
+Every engineer has encountered this.
+The usual advice for this is to reach out for help when you're stuck.

+The problem with that advice is that it's not always applicable, you could be diving into a rabbit hole for hours and still get the feeling that you're not stuck, but instead jumping from one hypothesis to another.
+You are technically, _not stuck_, so why ask for help?
+And the rabbit hole exploration continues...

+So instead, let's redefine the criteria for asking for help: if you do not make tangible progress toward your goal for a few hours (usually, if more than two) it's time to ask for help.
+Asking for help, even if there are other roads to explore, is not a failure.
+It's instead about actively seeking to maximize your impact.
+A fresh pair of eyes, someone with a different context, etc ... can help you to see if it's time to change directions, go around the problem, or perhaps simply solve the problem.

+Our team scope is very large, and it encompasses a broad range of domains and different skillsets, so this particular aspect of engineering is magnified, making it even more important to ask for help at the right time.

+So, if you don't see tangible signs of progress after a two hours on something, reach out to your peers!
+We're a team and that's exactly why it's here for, we win together, and together we win even more.

 ## Planning and tracking work

 We use a 4-step delivery framework to prioritize problems to solve, create solutions, and follow through on our work.